-Visits to Media's downtown increased by 98% during the reopening period to a total of 1,385 visits.
-This was 77% fewer than the 5,922 visits that occurred during the same period in 2019.
+Visits to Gloucester City's downtown further decreased by 3% during the reopening period to a total of 421 visits.
+This was 74% fewer than the 1,626 visits that occurred during the same period in 2019.
+The only other downtown to observe a further reduction during reopening was Narberth Borough.
 On average, visits increased by 62% for all downtowns, to approximately 700 visits, and by 91% for the least impacted downtowns, to approximately 1,700 visits.
-New Hope observed the greatest increase at 215%, with more than 2,800 visits during that time.

-SOURCE: BUXTON CO.
+New Hope observed the greatest increase at 215%, with more than 2,800 visits during that time. %dvrpc SOURCE: BUXTON CO.

-10 LEAST IMPACTED DOWNTOWNS Trade Area Recovery (Drive Time in Minutes)

-Media's pre-pandemic trade area was a 34 minute drive time, which shrank by 26% during the shutdown to 25 minutes.
-During reopening, the trade area recovered by 9% to 28 minutes.
+10 LEAST IMPACTED DOWNTOWNS Trade Area Recovery (Drive Time in Minutes) Gloucester City's pre-pandemic trade area was a 28 minute drive time, which only shrank by 14% during the shutdown to 24 minutes.
+However, during reopening, the trade area shrank by an additional 4% to 23 minutes.
+Gloucester City was one of only four downtowns to see a further reduction of its trade area during reopening.
 The average pre-pandemic trade area was 31 minutes, with a 23% reduction during the shutdown down to 24 minutes.
 The average recovery was 10% for all downtowns up to 27 minutes.
-At 69 minutes, New Hope was the only downtown with a trade area that extended beyond an hour.
-It was also the only downtown to have a larger trade area during reopening (72 minutes) than it did prepandemic. %dvrpc SOURCE: BUXTON CO.
+At 69 minutes, New Hope was the only downtown with a trade area that extended beyond an hour, and that was larger during reopening (72 minutes).
+SOURCE: BUXTON CO.